rusefi/rusefi_documentation/Hellen-128-Mercedes.md

 ## Spare Parts
-ISL9V3040S3S is the large IGBT driver
+ISL9V3040S3S is the large IGBT driver (same thing as ISL9V3040S3ST)

 Smaller NGD8201AN or ISL9V3040D3ST could probably be used as well.